 The monocular direct and the binocular indirect are both types of ophthalmoscopes.
 The monocular direct is hand-held and used to examine the back of the eye.
 The view through the monocular direct is slightly magnified.
-This tool is also used to "detect changes in the clarity or obstructions in the normally transparent ocular media," according to Dr. Bickford at Eye Care Contacts.
-The binocular indirect is either worn by the doctor or the patient and used in combination with a condensing lens, which is placed in front of the eye.
-Drops that dilate the pupils of the patient's eyes are used to allow the doctor a 3-D view of the back of his eye.
+This tool is also used to "detect changes in the clarity or obstructions in the normally transparent ocular media," according to Eye Care Contacts.
+The binocular indirect is either worn by the optician or the patient and used in combination with a condensing lens, which is placed in front of the eye.
+Drops that dilate the pupils of the patient's eyes are used to allow the optician a 3-D view of the back of his eye.
 The view through the binocular indirect is smaller, yet wider, than through the monocular direct.
 This type of ophthalmoscope can detect elevated lesions that the monocular direct may miss.

 Visual Fields Tester

 Visual field loss may be a symptom of glaucoma, tears in the retina, artery and vein occlusions and optic nerve tumors.
-A visual field tester is used by doctors to test a patient's visual field for signs of loss.
+A visual field tester is used by an optician to test a patient's visual field for signs of loss.
 The visual field tester shows the patient an oscillating bar pattern or point of light in different locations on a screen.
 The patient then indicates that he can see the pattern by clicking a mouse button.

 Tonometers are used by the opticians to measure pressure in the eye.
 Some tonometers require the use of dye and anesthetic.
 Eye pressure measurements are used to help the opticians diagnose glaucoma, although eye pressure measurements alone are not enough to diagnose glaucoma.